CompGenomeLab/PHACTboost_manuscript/README.md

 # PHACTboost_manuscript

-This repository includes the required codes to reproduce the figures at ...
+This repository includes the required codes to reproduce the figures at PHACTboost manuscript.

 ## Figure 2